adamency/numen/README.md

 ## Permission

-The standard mode requires permission to /dev/uinput to create the virtual input device.
-This permission is granted to users in group input, which your user is likely in already.
+`dotool` requires permission to `/dev/uinput` to create the virtual input devices, and the udev rule grants this to users in group input.

-If numen does complain about permission, you could give your user permission by running:<br>
-	`sudo ./install-user-udev-rule.sh`
+You could check the output of `groups` or just try:

+    echo type hello | dotool

+If need be, you can run:

+    sudo usermod -a -G input $USER

+and re-login and trigger the udev rule, or just reboot.

 ## Getting Started